tomlikesnakes/openglAndShaders/README.md

--> Some of exercices and tests from differents books rewrited in C, for now it's "Computer Graphics Programming in OpenGL with C++"
+-> Some of exercices and tests from differents books rewrited in C, for now it's "Computer Graphics Programming in OpenGL with C++" (CGP) and "OpenGL-4-Shading-Language-Cookbook-Third-Edition" (cookbook)